pankajmokashi/spreadsheet/README.md

 Developed a frontend application that mimics the functionality of a spreadsheet with advanced features.
 The application is built using Next.js and styled with Tailwind CSS.
 Utilized zustand to manage state.

 ## Features Implemented
+1. Core Functionality
 - Grid Rendering: Render a grid of 1000 blank cells.
-The grid should be efficiently handled and performant.
+The grid is efficiently handled and performant.
-- Cell Editing: Each cell should be editable.
-Implement a mechanism to handle user input and update the cell content dynamically.
+- Cell Editing: Each cell is editable.
+Implemented a mechanism to handle user input and update the cell content dynamically.
 - Data Storage: Save the data entered in each cell in memory.
-Implement state management to ensure data persists while interacting with the grid.
+Implemented state management to ensure data persists while interacting with the grid.
 - Styling: Style the cells to visually distinguish them from one another, including grid lines, padding, and font styles.

 2. Advanced Features